QuantEcon/lecture-datascience.myst/lectures/scientific/randomness.md

 This setup a default value for the `partial_fraction` so that we could also have called this with `LoanRepaymentParams2(0.05, 50_000)`.

-FInally, there are some special features we can use to create classes in python which automatically create the `__init__` function, allow for more easily setting default values.
+Finally, there are some special features we can use to create classes in python which automatically create the `__init__` function, allow for more easily setting default values.
 The easiest is to create a `dataclass` (see [documentation](https://docs.python.org/3/library/dataclasses.html)).

 ```{code-cell} python
 from dataclasses import dataclass